macitege/color-sets-api/README.md

 - This API provides authentication, stores users' information, and saved color palettes color code information in string format.
 - Contains 2 tables: USER and COLORS
-- Relationship between these tables is that USERS has many COLORS (one to many)
+- The relationship between these tables is that USERS has many COLORS (one to many)
 - Any actions which change data is being authenticated and the data is owned by the user performing the change.